hydai99/transformer-paper/README.md

 - The Perceiver architecture uses cross-attention mechanisms to convert multi-modal data (byte arrays) input into a fixed-size latent space, separating network processing from input size and modality-specific details and enabling scaling to large multi-modal datasets.
 (Processing is cheap and doesn't depend on the input size.
 This makes it possible to build very deep networks even when using large inputs like images or videos.)
 - However, Perceivers have a limitation in handling complex tasks beyond simple outputs such as classification due to their small output size, therefore, it is not a truly general multi-modal model.

+## Differencce: Previous vs Perceiver IO
+- Perceiver IO overcomes the limitation of the original Perceiver which can only produce very simple outputs such as class scores.
+It learns to flexibly query the model’s latent space to produce outputs of arbitrary size and semantics.
+- Perceiver IO includes a mechanism to directly decode structured outputs (text, video, audio, symbol sets, etc.) from the Perceiver's latent space, allowing it to handle a wide range of new data types.
+- The computational complexity of Perceiver IO is linear in the input and output size and the bulk of the processing occurs in the latent space, allowing us to process inputs and outputs that are much larger than can be handled by standard Transformers.

 ## The Perceiver IO Architecture

 ![Step 1](figures/architecture1.png)